swift-doc

 Note: The

-driver provides extensibility through subcommands.
-If you type an unknown subcommand likeswift foo
+swiftdriver provides extensibility through subcommands.
+If you type an unknown subcommand likeswift foo, the system looks for a command calledswift-fooin yourPATH.
+This mechanism allowsswift-docto be run either directly or asswift doc.

 swift-doc generate